 Now the mine tunnels about 730 meters into the mountain, and the underground mine covers about 43 square miles!
 It is estimated that the total amount of salt still remaining in the region is somewhere between 80–600 million tons.

 Rather than mass exploitation of the prized commodity it produces, the mine garners great respect from those that both visit and work there.
 Its sacred healing power is left untouched as the crystalline pink salt from the mine reaches the hands of consumers unprocessed and unrefined.

 Table salt, or straight sodium chloride, is the most commonly consumed salt.
 It is mostly mass produced and undergoes several processes that strip the salt crystals of natural minerals, while adding “supplements” like iodine.
 Typical table salts also have chemicals added to prevent clumping.

-The pink himalayan sea salt we source from the Khewra Salt Mine through Essential Living Foods, on the other hand, is rich with minerals that have been undisturbed in the salt deposit for millions of years.
+For example, the pink himalayan sea salt from Essential Living Foods, on the other hand, is rich with minerals that have been undisturbed in the salt deposit for millions of years.
 Because this salt comes from such an ancient salt deposit, it’s been unexposed to toxic pollution from the air and water and is therefore some of the purest salt on earth.
 Many other sea salts, on the other hand, are mined from salt beds by our oceans, which are unfortunately highly polluted.